abhishek-kumar-code/Redfish_Public/Specification.md

 ### Redfish-defined URIs and relative URI rules

-The following Redfish-defined URIs shall be supported by a Redfish service:
+The following Redfish-defined URIs shall be supported by a Redfish Service:

 | URI                   | Description                                                                       |
 | ---------             | -----------                                                                       |